-ODE offers professional development opportunities for faculty and staff to support their online and hybrid course design and development.
-Online courses, webinars, face-to-face workshops, and training sessions concerning online teaching strategies and course design are offered throughout the semester.
-Faculty are notified of these opportunities through D2L Announcements and their CMU email.
+Distance Education provides professional development opportunities for faculty and staff to enhance their skills in designing and developing online and hybrid courses.
+These opportunities include online courses, webinars, and face-to-face training sessions on online teaching strategies and course design, offered regularly throughout the semester.
+Faculty receive notifications about these opportunities through D2L Announcements and their CMU email.